Scorptech/milestoneone/README.md

 ## Deployment

-This project was developed using the [Cloud9 IDE](https://c9.io), committed to git and pushed to GitHub using the built in function within cloud9.
+This project was developed using [Visual Studio Code IDE ](https://https://code.visualstudio.com), committed to git and pushed to GitHub using the github windows desktop version for visual studio code.

-To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/AJGreaves/portrait-artist), the following steps were taken:
+To deploy this page to GitHub Pages from its [GitHub repository](https://scorptech.github.io/milestoneone/), the following steps were taken:

 1. Log into GitHub.
-2. From the list of repositories on the screen, select **AJGreaves/portrait-artist**.
+2. From the list of repositories on the screen, select **Scorptech/milestoneone**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**